 As you enter the Bohemian National Park and buy your entry ticket to walk through Tisá Rocks, the two 2-km long walkway located on either side of the ticket booth, lead to a confusing, but ever-impressive rock labyrinth called the Tisá Rocks Educational path.

-It ideally takes no more than an hour to complete your walk across both sides of Tisá Rocks, unless you are walking unreliably slow or clicking too many pictures.
+It ideally takes no more than an hour to complete the walk across both the sides of Tisá Rocks, unless you are walking too slow and clicking too many pictures.

-It’s unbelievable to see how so many giant rocks, with their hundreds (or possibly thousands) of years of slow erosion, have come to such an impressive formation.
+It’s unbelievable how so many giant rocks, with their hundreds (or possibly thousands) of years of slow erosion, have come to such an impressive formation.
 And yet, when as you walk through the place, or are reading this article on Bohemian and Saxon Switzerland Park right now, they’re still busy changing their formation, with every passing minute.

 Next In The List: Saxon Switzerland Park

 After finishing our walk through Tisá rocks, and having some traditional food with a glass of locally brewed Czech beer, in a village called Mezni Louka, we drove towards Germany.

-It was crazy to see how, as soon as we entered into German territory, leaving the quiet countryside in the Czech Republic, everything became much more organized and configured.
-Germans sure love to keep their houses well built and intact — just like their cars.
+It was crazy to see how, as soon as we entered into German territory, leaving the quiet countryside in the Czech Republic, everything became much more organized and posh.
+Germans sure love to keep their houses well built and intact and keeping their neighborhood clean.